-The fragment of a building captured in the frame is wabi-sabi at its best—a semiotic feast of resolved contradictions: cautionary and quiet at the same time, clean and dirty, worn and pure, centered and unbalanced.
+The fragment of a building captured in the frame is wabi-sabi at its best—a semiotic feast of resolved contradictions: cautionary and quiet at the same time, clean and dirty, centered and unbalanced.
 Even the text is a double entendre, and a reminder that we rarely think about invoking a trancelike state when dealing with less evocative entryways.
 The typeface is almost certainly Gill Sans, a humanist sans-serif designed in England in 1926 by Eric Gill, typically modernist in its clarity but with a more organic feel and a less consistent character set than many of the mechanical, structuralist fonts of the time.

-In the beginning, I questioned whether it was entirely ethical to use this image as part of my personal brand.
-Yes, I took the photo, no, the subject wasn’t trademarked by anyone else.
-Still, the contradictions I was claiming for myself were in fact Arken’s.
-But I have learned since that the sign is no longer there at all, and I’m noting how the idea that a photo can never be taken again may be what makes it most ownable of all for the person who took it.
+I knew this photograph would be a favorite from the moment I saw the preview on the Ricoh.
+But I have learned since that the sign is no longer there at all, and I’m noting how the idea that a photo can never be taken again may be what makes it most precious of all.